prateek3255/blog/src/blog/using-environment-variables-with-webpack.md

 This way, someone new cloning your repo can create `.env` and add all the required variables accordingly.

-<h2 id="accessing-environment-variables-via-webpack">Accessing environment variables via Webpack</h2>
+{% headingWithLink "Accessing environment variables via Webpack" %}

 Now let's read these variables in our code.
 To do that, we would be using the [`dotenv-webpack` plugin](https://www.npmjs.com/package/dotenv-webpack).
 Install this plugin as a dev dependency -